blndgs/intents.js/README.md

 ## Sending a conventional userOp

-The BalloonDogs network is fully compatible with the ERC-4337 standard and can operate as a bundler for standard userOps.
+The Borsa network is fully compatible with the ERC-4337 standard and can operate as a bundler for standard userOps.

 ```typescript
 await intentBuilder.executeStandardUserOps(account, ChainID, {